 Introductory Applied Machine Learning (INFR11152)

-3 - Calculus: Functions of several variables.
+3. Calculus: Rules for differentiation of standard functions.
+Functions of several variables.
 Partial differentiation.
 Multivariate maxima and minima.

 Information for Visiting Students